Murder of Betty Gardner: Executions

 On March 6, 1998, Arnold, 42, was executed via lethal injection at Broad River Correctional Institution in Columbia.
 He was pronounced dead at 6:15 p.m.
 Arnold proclaimed his innocence to the very end and issued a final statement saying, "The judicial system has had my neck under its heel.
 I leave this world with my identity fully intact, my dignity untouched, my spirit sound and whole."
-He was buried in Pennsylvania by his aunt, Betty Zeigler.
-Zeigler was reluctant to talk about the case, but said Arnold and Plath should both be released from prison, despite neither of them having ever taken responsibility for Gardner's murder.

-"They'll never bring back what happened, but I think they've served their time.
-"I don't think they should be on death row any more."
+He was buried in Pennsylvania by his aunt.

 On July 10, 1998, Plath, 43, was also executed via lethal injection at Broad River Correctional Institution.
 He was pronounced dead at 6:22 p.m.
 In his final handwritten statement, he denied killing Gardner.
 Plath became a Christian while in prison and quoted Bible verses in the execution chamber.
 While on death row, Plath was adopted by a 70-year-old woman.
 He also received a religious letter from convicted murderer and Manson Family member Tex Watson.

 Following Plath's execution, the family of Gardner released a statement saying, "This murder has left a void in our lives that we will never fill...
 Now with the death of Betty's murderers, we can continue to move forward."

 At the time of Arnold's execution, The Herald pointed out that since 1976, when the death penalty was restored, 113 black defendants had been executed for murdering a white victim, compared to just 6 white defendants for murdering a black victim.
 After Arnold's execution, the executive director of the American Civil Liberties Union for South Carolina, Steve Bates, commented on the disparity in executions by the race of defendants and victims, as well as his belief in racism in the judicial system.
 Bates stated that Arnold's execution was an exception to the rule.
-Since then, the state of South Carolina has executed another five white people, including Arnold, for the murders of black victims.